lazor-kit/lazorkit-cookbook/app/app/recipes/02-gasless-transfer/README.md

 ## Step 4: Build the Transfer Function

-Here's the complete gasless transfer implementation using the centralized utilities:
+Here's the complete gasless transfer implementation using the centralized utilities and validation functions:

 ```typescript
 const handleSend = async () => {